Brightcoders-Bootcamps/today-i-learned-OwenRamire/README.md

 ### Thur 15th, October 2020 JS.- SharedArrayBuffer
 The SharedArrayBuffer object is used to represent a generic, fixed-length raw binary data buffer, similar to the ArrayBuffer object, but in a way that they can be used to create views on shared memory.
 To share memory using SharedArrayBuffer objects from one agent in the cluster to another, , postMessage and structured cloning is used.
 The SharedArrayBuffer object is transmitted to the receiver resulting in a new, private SharedArrayBuffer object in the receiving agent.

+### Fri 16th, October 2020 JS.- JSON
+The **JSON** object contains methods for parsing JavaScript Object Notation (JSON) and converting values to JSON.
+JSON is a syntax for serializing objects, arrays, numbers, strings, booleans, and null.
+It is based upon JavaScript syntax but is distinct from it: some JavaScript is not JSON.
+##### Static methods
+- **JSON.parse(text[, reviver])** -> parse the string *text* as JSON, optionally transform the produed value and its properties, and return the value.
+- **JSON.stringify(value[, replacer[, space]])** -> return a *JSON string* corresponding to the speified value, optionally including only certain properties or replacing property values in  a user-defined manner.